 The Importance of EMV-ready Cards When Traveling

-If you’re traveling abroad this summer, you might want to make sure you have at least one EMV-ready credit (or debit) card at your disposal.
+If you’re traveling abroad this summer, you might want to make sure you have at least one EMV-ready credit (or debit) card at your disposal for EMV cards travel.
 (The same might apply if you’re traveling a couple years into the future, after they become more widespread here in the U.S.!)

 A recent article from the Washington Post tells of travel woes on the Autobahn, where our correspondent was trying to pay at an automated toll booth, with his American plastic: “Three futile swipes later, I nervously switched to my debit card.
 Cars started to line up behind me.
 Nothing.
 I fumbled for my Navy Federal Visa card.
 It, too, was rejected.
 In the resulting confusion, with the automated toll gate calmly issuing instructions in Italian, I dropped the plastic, and it blew into a busy lane.